 As you approach this little-known gem, you’ll be blown away by the sight of the turquoise waters, giant sea stacks and soaring cliffs at Nohoval Cove that make it such an eye-catching destination.
 Whether viewed from the clifftops or the rocky beach below, this secluded cove is a little piece of heaven and one of Cork’s best-kept secrets.

 Also known as the Druid’s Altar, Drombeg Stone Circle outside Glandore is arguably the most famous one in Ireland.
 Our top tip is to visit this mystical site early in the morning if you want to have it all to yourself.
-Don’t forget to check out the nearby fulacht fia, a communal cooking pit that lies besides the remains of two stone huts.
+Don’t forget to check out the nearby fulacht fia, a communal cooking pit that lies beside the remains of two stone huts.

 This picture-postcard village overlooks the water and it’s an ideal place to grab a coffee and take a stroll.
 The town is built around a steep hill lined by quaint 18th century houses and leads down to Castletownshend.
 The castle itself is certainly impressive but so is the view of the harbour when you get to the bottom.